vbillys/writing/ieee-pandoc-template/sections/main.md

 ## Path Planning

-Path planning module will help to generate reference trajectory path for autonomous vehicle to follow from a start point to a goal point.
-The ASV's path planning is implemented in two stages: Global Path Planning and Local Path Planning.
+Path planning module will help to generate reference trajectory path for autonomous vehicle to follow from a start to a destination point.
+The ASV path planning is implemented in two stages: Global Path Planning and Local Path Planning.

 ### Global Path Planning

 Global path planning aims to generate the global waypoints to reach destination from origin point.
 Global path planning can be achieved by notable path planning algorithm such $A^{*}$, $D^{*}$, Rapidly exploring random map, probabilistic roadmap.
 In our case for teach and repeat solution, global path planning is generated by manual drive and record the UTM coordinates for path driven.
-Recorded path are later downsampled by post processing algorithm \ref{eqn_global_path} for saving memory and path optimization.
-During post processing duplicate UTM points (x,y), straight line points, points within vehicle turning radius are downsampled.
-For example if original recorded waypoints could contain ~35000 UTM points (x,y), after post processing the global waypoints will contain ~100 UTM points.
+Recorded path are later downsampled by post processing Alg. \ref{alg_global_waypoints} for saving memory and path optimization.
+During post processing duplicate UTM points, straight line points, points within vehicle turning radius are downsampled.
+For example if original recorded waypoints could contain ~35000 UTM points, after post processing the global waypoints will contain ~100 UTM points.

 \begin{algorithm}
        \scriptsize
        \algsetup{linenosize=\scriptsize}
-       \caption{Generate Global Waypoints}
+       \caption{Global Path Planning}
        \label{alg_global_waypoints}
        \begin{algorithmic}[1]
-           \REQUIRE minLen, minRad, recordedPoint
+           \REQUIRE minLen, minRad, recordedPoint[] \COMMENT{array contains x, y and $\theta$}
-           	\STATE initialize points[], globalPoints[]
+           	\STATE initialize points[], globalPoints[] \COMMENT{array contains x, y and $\theta$}

            	\STATE totalGlobalPoints = 0

            	\FORALL{$points$ in $recordedPoint$}